News From DiabetesMine™ D-Data Exchange 2020

 A Deep Dive into Commercial Closed-Loop Systems in Real Life: a DiabetesMine study by Dana Lewis

-This study gave us insight into how people with Type 1 and LADA diabetes perceived closed-loop systems in everyday life.
+This study gave us insight into how people with type 1 and latent autoimmune diabetes in adults (LADA) diabetes perceived closed-loop systems in everyday life.
 In semi-structured phone interviews, seven users were surveyed about their experience with automated insulin delivery (AID) systems.
-The study sought a mix of experienced and newer AID users, using a mix of systems such as Tandem’s Control-IQ, Medtronic’s 670G, and CamAPS FX.
+The study sought a mix of experienced and newer AID users, using a mix of systems such as Tandem’s Control-IQ, Medtronic’s 670G and CamAPS FX.

-With Control IQ, time-in-range increased by 30 percent with no change to hypos, less aggressive insulin dosage corrections, minimal troubleshooting, and with a huge positive impact in their quality of life.
+With Control IQ, time-in-range increased by 30 percent with no change to hypos, less aggressive insulin dosage corrections, minimal troubleshooting and with a huge positive impact in their quality of life.
 Within 90 days, participants thought less about diabetes and had fewer disruptions in sleep.
-However, the frustrations recorded from this study were the lack of remote bolusing, monitoring on smartphones, and plus 2-hour warmup of CGM and doesn’t deal well with underestimated meals.
+However, the frustrations recorded from this study were the lack of remote bolusing, monitoring on smartphones and plus two-hour warmup of CGM and doesn’t deal well with underestimated meals.

 Those newer to CGM have a noticeable learning curve and were more likely to comment on the number of alarms and system alerts they received.
 The 670G users were more likely to describe connection and troubleshooting issues and CGM calibration issues, both of which impacted sleep.
 Post-meal glucose was also mentioned as a weak point in glycemic management with commercial AID systems.

 Customer Support Challenges in an Interconnected World by Danielle Karsten, Tandem Diabetes Care